canpiedy/ML-LS26-Final-Project/README.md

 - When can a student apply for IDDDP?

 ---
+## Data Sources Used

+The assistant uses official IIT Bombay academic documents as its knowledge base.
+The documents used in this project include:

+- UG Rule Book
+- Academic Calendar 2026–27
+- Course Information Booklet
+- Grading Rules
+- IDDDP Guidelines 2025
+- Minor Programme Guidelines
+- M.Sc.
+Rules (where applicable)

+The assistant generates answers only from the information available in these documents.
 ## Current limitations

 - The assistant only answers questions that are covered in the uploaded documents.